astampoulis/makam-paper-funpearl/makamcode/07-miniml.md

 -->

 \begin{scenecomment}
 (Our heroes need a small break, so they work on a couple of features while improvising on a makam\footnote{Makam is the system of melodic modes used in traditional Arabic and Turkish music and in the Greek rembetiko, comprised of a set of scales, patterns of melodic development, and rules for improvisation.}.
 Roza is singing lyrics from the folk songs of her land, and Hagop is playing the oud.
-Their friend Lambros from next door joins them on the kemenche.)
+Their friend Lambros from next door joins them on the kemen\c{c}e.)
 \end{scenecomment}

 \begin{versy}
 ``System F is easy, / later we might do / Hindley-Milner too. \\
-Types are always valid / a `$\vdash \tau \; \text{wf}$' / judgement we won't do.''
+Types are always valid / a `$\vdash \tau \; \text{wf}$' / judgment we won't do.''
 \end{versy}

 ```makam